Common Child Support Questions

 If you are required to attend a hearing, you will be asked various questions, depending on your individual circumstances.
 A judge may ask you about a myriad of topics, including financial and personal questions that will help the court determine who should get how much money, and how those arrangements should be carried out.
 Should there be an issue of questioning paternity, the judge might need you to elaborate on more personal matters, such as the time and circumstances surrounding the conception.

 If you are concerned about receiving child support funds on time, you can rest assured knowing Illinois State has multiple methods for pursuing past-due funds.
 They can intercept the non-custodial parent’s tax refund, submit reports to various collection agencies, and revoke or suspend professional licenses.
 In some cases, they can even place liens on personal property.
 Initially, though, child support funds are typically arranged through income withholding.
 The state will help verify employment information and track the funds accordingly.

 Where Do I Turn for Help?

 Thankfully, filing for child support with the help of an experienced, knowledgeable Kane County family law attorney can greatly improve your peace of mind and give you the answers you need to ensure that the process unfolds seamlessly and efficiently.
 You do not have to pursue the financial assistance your family needs on your own.
 Get the guidance and information you need to approach the task with confidence.
-Call Shaw Family Law, P.C. today at 630-584-5550 for a free consultation.
+Call Shaw Sanders, P.C. today at 630-584-5550 for a free consultation.